-CRITERION A В С D F 100-70 69-60 59-50 49-40 39-0 1 Addressing the assessment COMPREHENSIVELY addresses ALL the assessment objectives CONSISTENTLY addresses ALL the assessment objectives and EFFECTIVELY addresses ALL the assessment objectives and EFFECTIVLEY addresses SOME of the assessment objectives LIMITED or FAILS to address the assessment objectives and objectives and and relevant module learning relevant module learning relevant module learning and relevant module learning relevant module learning relevant module outcome(s) throughout the outcome(s) throughout the outcome(s) throughout the outcome(s) throughout the outcome(s) throughout the learning assessment assessment assessment assessment assessment outcome(s) OR COMPREHENSIVELY address as COMPREHENSIVELY addresses SOME of the assessment objectives and relevant module learning outcome(s) throughout the assessment 2 Content and Demonstrates a Demonstrates GOOD and Demonstrates GOOD BUT Demonstrates BASIC factual Demonstrates LIMITED factual 2 range of COMPREHENSIVE factual CONSISTENT factual and/or INCONSISTENT factual and/or and/or conceptual knowledge and/or conceptual knowledge knowledge and/or conceptual knowledge conceptual knowledge base conceptual knowledge base base base displayed base.
-Evidence of independent CONSISTENT evidence of base base Use of literature Evidence of independent reading from a RANGE of reading from DIRECTED SOME evidence of reading LIMITED or NO reading from / Evidence of reading from a fairly WIDE appropriate sources.
+CRITERION Α В С D F 100-70 69-60 59-50 49-40 39-0 1 Addressing the COMPREHENSIVELY addresses CONSISTENTLY addresses ALL EFFECTIVELY addresses ALL the EFFECTIVLEY addresses SOME LIMITED or FAILS to address assessment ALL the assessment objectives the assessment objectives and assessment objectives and of the assessment objectives the assessment objectives and objectives and and relevant module learning relevant module learning relevant module learning and relevant module learning relevant module learning relevant module outcome(s) throughout the learning assessment assessment assessment assessment assessment outcome(s) OR COMPREHENSIVELY addresses SOME of the assessment objectives and relevant module learning outcome(s) throughout the assessment 2 Content and Demonstrates a Demonstrates GOOD and Demonstrates GOOD BUT Demonstrates BASIC factual Demonstrates LIMITED factual range of COMPREHENSIVE factual CONSISTENT factual and/or INCONSISTENT factual and/or and/or conceptual knowledge and/or conceptual knowledge knowledge and/or conceptual knowledge conceptual knowledge base conceptual knowledge base base base displayed base.
+Evidence of independent CONSISTENT evidence of Use of literature Evidence of independent reading from a RANGE of reading from DIRECTED SOME evidence of reading LIMITED or NO reading from / Evidence of reading from a fairly WIDE appropriate sources.
 REFERENCE list for module from DIRECTED REFERENCE list DIRECTED REFERENCE list for reading RANGE of appropriate sources.
-Demonstrates CONSISTENT only. for module. module. redding Demonstrates ACCURATE COMMENTARTY on results Demonstrates CONSISTENT Demonstrates BASIC Demonstrates LIMITED or NO INTERRETATION of results AND AND methodology and sources COMMENTARY on results OR COMMENTARY on results OR COMMENTARY on results OR methodology and sources of of bias in literature methodology and sources of methodology and sources of methodology and sources of bias in literature bias in literature bias in literature bias in literature 3 Application of Demonstrates Demonstrates CONSISTENT Demonstrates EFFECTIVE Demonstrates SOME Demonstrates LIMITED or NO theoretical COMPREHENSIVE integration integration of theoretical integration of theoretical integration of theoretical integration of theoretical concepts of theoretical concepts and concepts and relates them to concepts and relates them to concepts and OCCASIONALLY concepts and DOES NOT relate relates them to practice practice situations. practice situations. relates them to practice them to practice situations. situations.
+Demonstrates CONSISTENT only. for module. module.
+Demonstrates ACCURATE COMMENTARTY on results Demonstrates CONSISTENT Demonstrates BASIC Demonstrates LIMITED or NO INTEPRETATION of results AND AND methodology and sources COMMENTARY on results OR COMMENTARY on results OR COMMENTARY on results OR methodology and sources of of bias in literature methodology and sources of methodology and sources of methodology and sources of bias in literature bias in literature bias in literature bias in literature 3 Application of Demonstrates Demonstrates CONSISTENT Demonstrates EFFECTIVE Demonstrates SOME Demonstrates LIMITED or NO theoretical COMPREHENSIVE integration integration of theoretical integration of theoretical integration of theoretical integration of theoretical concepts of theoretical concepts and concepts and relates them to concepts and relates them to concepts and OCCASIONALLY concepts and DOES NOT relate relates them to practice practice situations. practice situations. relates them to practice them to practice situations. situations.
 Demonstrates CONSISTENT situations.
 Demonstrates LIMITED or NO Demonstrates RELEVANCE to AWARENESS of service user OR Demonstrates EFFECTIVE Demonstrates SOME awareness of service user OR service user AND to broader broader professional or social AWARENESS of service user OR AWARENESS of service user OR broader professional or social professional or social context context broader professional or social broader professional or social context context context